-Daniel de Weldon is a native of Washington, D.C. and Newport, Rhode Island.
+Daniel de Weldon is an Austrian-American actor and native of Washington, D.C. and Newport, Rhode Island.
 Daniel is the son of sculptor Felix W. de Weldon.

 After completing a six-year masters program in Theatrical Arts under Uta Hagen and Howard Fine, de Weldon presented himself to the Actors Studio and garnered the title of Lifetime Member under Al Pacino, Lou Antonio, Barbara Bain, Martin Landau, Mark Rydell, Ellen Burstyn, and Harvey Keitel.